Rafferty Asset Management LLC Purchases 9,065 Shares of Ross Stores, Inc. (NASDAQ:ROST)

-Rafferty Asset Management LLC grew its position in Ross Stores, Inc. (NASDAQ:ROST) by 20.9% in the third quarter, HoldingsChannel.com reports.
-The fund owned 52,368 shares of the apparel retailer’s stock after buying an additional 9,065 shares during the quarter.
-Rafferty Asset Management LLC’s holdings in Ross Stores were worth $5,700,000 at the end of the most recent reporting period.
+Rafferty Asset Management LLC increased its stake in Ross Stores, Inc. (NASDAQ:ROST) by 20.9% in the 3rd quarter, HoldingsChannel.com reports.
+The firm owned 52,368 shares of the apparel retailer’s stock after acquiring an additional 9,065 shares during the period.
+Rafferty Asset Management LLC’s holdings in Ross Stores were worth $5,700,000 at the end of the most recent quarter.

-Several other large investors have also recently bought and sold shares of the company.
-O Shaughnessy Asset Management LLC raised its stake in shares of Ross Stores by 35.5% in the third quarter.
-O Shaughnessy Asset Management LLC now owns 3,338 shares of the apparel retailer’s stock valued at $363,000 after acquiring an additional 874 shares during the last quarter.
-Creative Planning raised its stake in shares of Ross Stores by 2.4% in the third quarter.
-Creative Planning now owns 18,170 shares of the apparel retailer’s stock valued at $1,978,000 after acquiring an additional 421 shares during the last quarter.
-Forsta AP Fonden raised its stake in shares of Ross Stores by 27.1% in the third quarter.
-Forsta AP Fonden now owns 106,429 shares of the apparel retailer’s stock valued at $11,585,000 after acquiring an additional 22,700 shares during the last quarter.
-Teachers Retirement System of The State of Kentucky raised its stake in shares of Ross Stores by 16.2% in the third quarter.
-Teachers Retirement System of The State of Kentucky now owns 218,815 shares of the apparel retailer’s stock valued at $23,818,000 after acquiring an additional 30,500 shares during the last quarter.
-Finally, Alliancebernstein L.P. raised its stake in shares of Ross Stores by 5.2% in the third quarter.
-Alliancebernstein L.P. now owns 1,975,584 shares of the apparel retailer’s stock valued at $215,042,000 after acquiring an additional 97,260 shares during the last quarter.
-Institutional investors own 85.14% of the company’s stock.
+A number of other hedge funds also recently bought and sold shares of ROST.
+HighTower Advisors LLC raised its position in Ross Stores by 7.4% in the 2nd quarter.
+HighTower Advisors LLC now owns 7,730 shares of the apparel retailer’s stock worth $957,000 after purchasing an additional 531 shares during the last quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its position in Ross Stores by 13.0% in the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 65,965 shares of the apparel retailer’s stock worth $8,180,000 after purchasing an additional 7,597 shares during the last quarter.
+O Shaughnessy Asset Management LLC raised its position in Ross Stores by 10.2% in the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 2,464 shares of the apparel retailer’s stock worth $305,000 after purchasing an additional 228 shares during the last quarter.
+Cambridge Investment Research Advisors Inc. raised its position in Ross Stores by 2.5% in the 2nd quarter.
+Cambridge Investment Research Advisors Inc. now owns 18,820 shares of the apparel retailer’s stock worth $2,334,000 after purchasing an additional 452 shares during the last quarter.
+Finally, Greenleaf Trust raised its position in Ross Stores by 6.7% in the 2nd quarter.
+Greenleaf Trust now owns 5,518 shares of the apparel retailer’s stock worth $684,000 after purchasing an additional 346 shares during the last quarter.
+Hedge funds and other institutional investors own 85.14% of the company’s stock.

 ROST has been the subject of several research analyst reports.
-Loop Capital cut shares of Ross Stores from a “buy” rating to a “hold” rating and dropped their price objective for the stock from $140.00 to $105.00 in a research report on Thursday, October 14th.
-Wells Fargo & Company cut shares of Ross Stores from an “overweight” rating to an “equal weight” rating and dropped their price objective for the stock from $135.00 to $120.00 in a research report on Monday, January 3rd.
-Truist Securities initiated coverage on shares of Ross Stores in a research report on Thursday, December 16th.
+Truist Financial assumed coverage on shares of Ross Stores in a research report on Thursday, December 16th.
 They issued a “buy” rating and a $136.00 price objective for the company.
-Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Ross Stores from $146.00 to $152.00 and gave the stock a “buy” rating in a research report on Friday, November 19th.
-Finally, Truist Financial initiated coverage on shares of Ross Stores in a research report on Thursday, December 16th.
-They issued a “buy” rating and a $136.00 price objective for the company.
-Five analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-According to MarketBeat, Ross Stores presently has a consensus rating of “Buy” and an average target price of $135.00.
+Wells Fargo & Company cut shares of Ross Stores from an “overweight” rating to an “equal weight” rating and dropped their target price for the company from $135.00 to $120.00 in a research report on Monday, January 3rd.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Ross Stores from $146.00 to $152.00 and gave the company a “buy” rating in a research report on Friday, November 19th.
+Truist Securities assumed coverage on shares of Ross Stores in a research report on Thursday, December 16th.
+They set a “buy” rating and a $136.00 target price for the company.
+Finally, Loop Capital cut shares of Ross Stores from a “buy” rating to a “hold” rating and dropped their target price for the company from $140.00 to $105.00 in a research report on Thursday, October 14th.
+Five investment analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $135.00.

-Ross Stores (NASDAQ:ROST) last announced its quarterly earnings results on Thursday, November 18th.
-The apparel retailer reported $1.09 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.78 by $0.31.
+Ross Stores (NASDAQ:ROST) last announced its earnings results on Thursday, November 18th.
+The apparel retailer reported $1.09 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.78 by $0.31.
+The firm had revenue of $4.57 billion during the quarter, compared to analyst estimates of $4.35 billion.
 Ross Stores had a net margin of 8.78% and a return on equity of 42.99%.
-The company had revenue of $4.57 billion during the quarter, compared to analyst estimates of $4.35 billion.
-During the same quarter in the previous year, the business earned $1.02 EPS.
-The firm’s revenue was up 21.8% on a year-over-year basis.
+The company’s revenue for the quarter was up 21.8% compared to the same quarter last year.
+During the same period in the prior year, the business earned $1.02 EPS.
 Research analysts expect that Ross Stores, Inc. will post 4.8 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Friday, December 31st.
-Stockholders of record on Tuesday, December 7th were issued a $0.285 dividend.
-This represents a $1.14 annualized dividend and a dividend yield of 1.11%.
-The ex-dividend date was Monday, December 6th.
-Ross Stores’s dividend payout ratio (DPR) is 25.39%.
+The business also recently announced a quarterly dividend, which was paid on Friday, December 31st.
+Investors of record on Tuesday, December 7th were paid a $0.285 dividend.
+This represents a $1.14 dividend on an annualized basis and a yield of 1.11%.
+The ex-dividend date of this dividend was Monday, December 6th.
+Ross Stores’s payout ratio is presently 25.39%.

 Ross Stores Profile